OCA/operating-unit/analytic_operating_unit/README.rst

 =======================

 This module allows users to introduce into the analytic accounts the allowed operating units.
-Only a user will permissions to operate on the operating units indicated in an analytic account will have the rights to use it.
+Only a user with permissions to operate on the operating units indicated in an analytic account will have the rights to use it.

 Usage
 =====

-* Go to 'Accountung / Configuration / Analytic Accounting / Analytic
+* Go to 'Accounting / Configuration / Analytic Accounting / Analytic
   Accounts' and add the accepted Operating Units to each analytic account.

 Analytic accounts with no Operating Unit assigned to them will be accessible